 Dr. Tamber was excellent - on point and very well received.
 He incorporated the right amount of humor while also delivering a direct message.
 Judging by the mob of people that he stuck around and patiently chatted with, I think everyone enjoyed him and his message.
 It definitely closed out the conference on a super high note

 As the health sector increasingly recognizes that clinical services alone cannot keep people healthy, it has started to embrace the social determinants of health.
-While attempts to bring the sector closer to other sectors, such as food, housing, and transport, are important, those at the frontline are acknowledging that the gains are incremental.
-Through his work with social innovators, Dr. Tamber will show how the challenge is a societal one that requires the health sector to re-examine its relationship with communities.
+While attempts to bring the sector closer to other sectors, such as food, housing, and transport, are important, those at the frontline of this cross-sector work are acknowledging that gains are incremental.
+Through his work with community-oriented practitioners, Dr Tamber will show how the challenge is a societal one that requires the health sector to re-examine its relationship with communities.

-The proponents of value-based health care describe it as the strategy that will fix the industry.
-But this self-ascribed validation of the much-needed shift from fee-for-service fails to understand the true opportunity in front of us.
+Proponents of value-based health care describe it as the strategy that will fix the industry.
+But this self-ascribed validation of the much-needed shift from fee-for-service fails to understand the true opportunity it presents.
 Dr. Tamber will illustrate how value-based health care offers us the opportunity to ask what care is for, and, based on the answers, reimagine our health systems so that they return to being of service and value to communities.
 Doing so requires challenging the unvoiced assumptions that define our current approach to care.